publicdocs/uscode/assets/md/titles/usc10/us/usc/t10/stA/ptII/ch33A/m__us_usc_t10_s581.md

  __Amendments__

     2014—Subsec. (d).
 [Pub.
 L. 113–291, § 501][/us/pl/113/291/s501], redesignated second sentence of par.
 (1) as (2) and former par.
-(2) as (3), and in par.
-(2), substituted “the list shall include—” for “the list shall include each”, inserted “(A) the name of each” before “warrant officer on the active-duty list”, substituted semicolon for period at end, and added subpar.
+(2) as (3), and, in par.
+(2), substituted “the list shall include—” for “the list shall include each”, inserted “(A) the name of each” before “warrant officer on the active-duty list”, substituted “; or” for period at end, and added subpar.
 (B).

     Subsec. (e).
 [Pub.
 L. 113–291, § 502(a)][/us/pl/113/291/s502/a], designated existing provisions as par.
 (1), substituted “three months” for “90 days”, and added par.
 (2).